Pench Tiger Reserve: History

 This area was described as extremely rich and diverse in wildlife from the earliest records available on the 16th century Deogarh kingdom (Kumar 1989).
-The scenic beauty and the floral and faunal diversity of the Central Indian Highlands have been well documented by the British since the late 17th century, e.g. Forsyth's (1919) "Highlands of Central India" (first published in 1871).
+The scenery and floral and faunal diversity of the Central Indian Highlands have been well documented by the British since the late 17th century, e.g. Forsyth's (1919) "Highlands of Central India" (first published in 1871).
 Thereafter, Sterndale (1887) and Brander (1923) have added to the knowledge on the distribution of the flora, fauna and the local inhabitants of this tract.

 The fictional works of Rudyard Kipling, The Jungle Book and The Second Jungle Book, are set in the region.
 Kipling himself never visited the area, instead basing his descriptions on other locations in India.

 During the 17th century, the Gond rulers of this region cleared large tracts of forests for cultivation and dwellings.
 This onslaught continued up to 1818, through the rule by the Marathas and later under the British.
 It was not until 1862 that efforts were made to control the indiscriminate destruction and the forests were declared reserved (elaborated in Kumar 1989).

-The Pench Sanctuary was created in September 1977, with an initial area of 449.39 km².
+The Pench Sanctuary was created in September 1977, with an initial area of 449.39 km2.
 The Pench National Park, recently renamed as Indira Priyadarshini Pench National Park, was created in 1983, carved out of the Sanctuary.
 The Tiger Reserve, 19th in the series, was formed under the Project Tiger scheme in November 1992.

 It is notable that the Bor Wildlife Sanctuary and some adjacent protected areas will be merged with Pench Tiger Reserve (Maharashtra), as a 'Satellite core area', to more than double the area of that tiger reserve.

 Geography

-The Reserve lies in the southern lower reaches of the Satpura Range of hills on the southern border of Madhya Pradesh.
+Pench Tiger Reserve located in Seoni district and Chhindwara district of Madhya Pradesh and Nagpur district of Maharashtra.
+It gets its name from the Pench River that flows 74 km north to south through the reserve.
+The Pench River bisects the original Pench core reserve into two nearly equal parts; the 147.61 km² of the Western Block which falls in the Gumtara Range of the Chhindwara district forest division and the 145.24 km² of the Eastern Block in the Karmajhiri Range of the Seoni district forest division.
+The Reserve lies in the southern lower reaches of the Satpura Range of hills.

-The general topography of Pench Tiger Reserve is mostly undulating, characterised by small ridges and hills having steep slopes, with a number of seasonal streams and nullahs carving the terrain into many folds and furrows, a result of the folding and upheavals of the past.
-The topography becomes flatter close to the Pench River.
-Most of the Tiger Reserve area falls under flat to gentle slope category (0-22 °) (Sankar et al. 2000b).
-The mean altitude is around 550 m above M.S.L.
-The geology of the area is mainly gneisses and basalt (see Shukla 1990 for details).
+Pench Tiger Reserve derives its name from its life line, the Pench River.
+Inside the park, the river flows from north to south before joining the Kanhan River.
+The Meghdoot dam built across Pench River at Totaladoh has created a large water body of 72 km2 out of which 54 km2 falls in Madhya Pradesh and the rest in the adjoining state of Maharashtra.
+The Pench River emerges from Mahadeo Hills of Satpura Range and the various nallas and streams which drain into it.